KarthikL1729/UG1-Term-3/IC2021/notes.md

 $H(X|X)$ denotes uncertainty in X AFTER OBSERVING X, which is 0.
 Reduction in avg uncertainty of X achieved by observing X is $H(X) - H(X|X) = H(X)$.
 This is if $P_X$ is known.
-Now, if we have two vairables represented by their joint probability distribution, we can say that if a variable Y is observed before X,
+Now, if we have two variables represented by their joint probability distribution, we can say that if a variable Y is observed before X,

 Remaining uncertainty in X is $H(X) - H(X|Y)$, because Y may give certain info about X which reduces its uncertainty.